Skip to main content

 AGA (this system)

-Provides: Sealed policy, runtime enforcement, portable cryptographic proof
+Provides: Sealed policy, signed runtime decisions, portable cryptographic proof

 What AGA Adds